catsmackaroo/LibertyTweaks/README.md

 - You'll gain police stars when weapons are equipped.
 (1.3 early access)
 - You'll lose stars if you're unseen for a long duration.
 (1.3 early access)
 - Armored cops appear at 4 or more stars.
 (1.3 early access)
+- When your health is red & blinking, you'll slowly regenerate health.
+(1.3 early access)
 - Various fixes, such as: wheel fix & ice cream speech fix.

 # Media